jerturowetz/notes/to-do-cv.md

 - Change title on website, Linked in & CV
 - Add Tom's letter of rec to cv
 - Reach out to people in the local community
-- Organize postings & Apply
 - Get active on Github (build something useful from onenote)
-- what are my daily checkup goals:
+- Daily checkup goals:
   - get back to recruiters
   - review & apply, same day
   - keep track of where I applied

-## Review online presence and adjust profiles & taglines - upload resume where necess
+## Adjust profiles & taglines.
+Upload resume where necess

 - Github
 - Bitbucket